AppDaemon/appdaemon/docs/APIREFERENCE.rst

 namespace = (optional)
 ''''''''''''''''''''''

 Namespace to use for the call - see the section on namespaces for a detailed description.
 In most cases it is safe to ignore this parameter.
-The value ``global`` for namespace has special significance, and means that the callback will lsiten to state updates from any plugin.
+The value ``global`` for namespace has special significance, and means that the callback will listen to state updates from any plugin.

 \*\*kwargs